yangggmingyuan/Global-Energy-Consumption/README.md

 The analysis is presented in the  [Global Energy Analysis.ipynb](Global_Energy_Consumption.ipynb)notebook, where you can follow along with the code and explore the visualizations.

 ## Dataset📂:
-The dataset used for this analysis is gps.csv, which contains comperhensive insights into energy usage across different countries and sectors over the past two decades.
+The dataset used for this analysis is.csv, which contains comperhensive insights into energy usage across different countries and sectors over the past two decades.It includs the information about:

+* Country